rugbyprof/5443-Big-Data/Assignment-4.md

 - http://try.mongodb.org/
 - http://try.redis.io/

 I've provided the highlights below, mostly so you know what to study for our quiz on Tuesday the 23<sup>rd</sup>.
 We will meet in room 103 and you will work directly on your server.
+I will have you load some data, then query that data using either MongoDB or Redis or both.
+The query's will not get complex, but you should have an idea of what each of the key words listed below are.

-Prior to Tuesday, you will need to install MongoDB and Redis on your server.
-We will complete an assignment pertaining to one or both of these `NoSql` databases.
+Prior to Tuesday, you will need to install MongoDB and Redis on your server.Links provided to both installation tutorials below.

 ## MONGODB